bxparks/rpn83p/docs/DEVELOPER.md

    tested.
 We could implement another function (maybe call it`PRFS`) that returned *all* prime factors of a number `N` .
 It could be more efficient by restarting the loop at the previous prime factor.
-However, this new function would need support for vectors in the RPN83P app so that it can return multiple numbers as the result.
-Vectors unfortunately are not currently (v0.7.0) supported.
+However, this new function would need support for vectors or arrays so that it can return multiple numbers as the result.
+Vectors or arrays are not currently (v0.8.0) supported.
 1. The [Prime Number Theorem](https://en.wikipedia.org/wiki/Prime_number_theorem) tells us that the number of prime numbers less than `n` is roughly `n/ln(n)`.
 Since we